 E Gaming: Video games, obv.
 Find games to join and players to join your games, or just shoot the breeze about why Fortnite isn’t just for 12-year-olds.

-Tabletop Gaming: Since CC 2021 is virtual, board games and RPGs will look a bit different this time around.
-Whether you’re using Tabletop Simulator, Roll20.net, or a traditional game’s computer client, this is the hub for that activity.
+Tabletop Gaming: Whether you’re using Tabletop Simulator, Roll20.net, or a traditional game’s computer client, this is the hub for that activity.

 Did you notice the little Monitor icon by the CoreCon server?
 That means that somebody’s sharing content!
 It could be a game stream (like below), or a crafting demo, or a panel talking about how the Ninth Doctor was the best, now change my mind!